User Management: Frequently Asked Questions

 What's the purpose of departments in Bullhorn ATS?

 Departments control data visibility and ownership.
 Records such as candidates, jobs, and contacts can be associated with one or more departments, and a user's access to those records is determined in part by their department assignment.
-See Dividing Data in Departments for more information.
+See How Departments Divide Data in Bullhorn ATS for more information.

 Can I give a user view-only access to records owned by another department?

 Yes.
 You can configure a user type to allow view-only access to records owned by another department without granting edit rights or record ownership.
 This configuration is done at the user type level via action entitlements.
-See Understanding Bullhorn User Action Entitlements for more information, and contact Bullhorn Support to make changes to a user type's entitlements.
+See User Action Entitlements in Bullhorn ATS for more information, and contact Bullhorn Support to make changes to a user type's entitlements.

 Department visibility settings can be complex to configure correctly.
 Test the setup with a non-production user before rolling out broadly.